fromedwin/monitor-worker/README.md

-# Please note
+> **Warning**
+>

-This project is **alpha** quality.
+> This project is **alpha** quality.
 We don't yet guarantee stability, data integrity or a clean upgrade path.
 Only use this project if you are interested in experimenting with it.

-# Monitor-client fromedwin
+# Monitor-worker fromedwin

-This project is a monitoring client for the monitor [fromedwin project](https://github.com/fromedwin/monitor).
+This project is a worker for the monitor [fromedwin project](https://github.com/fromedwin/monitor).

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/fromedwin/monitor-client/blob/main/LICENSE)